-DIAL: Original Omega Seamaster-signed dial, with original hands.
+DIAL: Omega Seamaster-signed dial, with matching hands.
 Please note the blue inner chapter ring - while original used on 176.007 variants - belongs to a different color dial 176.007 variant.

 CRYSTAL: Flawless crystal, no imperfections.

-BAND: Original stainless-steel Omega-signed bracelet - while not the correct bracelet for the 176.007, it appears original and features the number 166.0064; this bracelet will fit slightly over an eight inch wrist size.
+BAND: Stainless-steel Omega-signed bracelet - while not the correct bracelet for the 176.007, it appears original and features the number 166.0064; this bracelet will fit slightly over an eight inch wrist size.
 This Seamaster also comes with a dark blue and red nylon NATO strap, with stainless-steel hardware.